thinnect/tos-deviceannouncement/README.md

 will respond with the latest version it is aware of.

 Version 1 and 2 only have differences in the announcement packets themselves.
-Periodic announcements are always sent using the latest version on the device.
+Periodic announcements are always sent using the latest version known to the device.

 ### Announcement packet version 1
 ```